pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/guide/what-is-pboml.md

 ## Target Users

-The use of PBOML in publishing operations must be possible for a continuum of three levels of users
+The use of PBOML in publishing operations must be possible for a continuum of three levels of users:

 - _Administrative staff_: with a one-hour training, with no prior programming experience, to make minor changes (e.g., fixing a typo) via a graphical interface or, very occasionally, directly in a document's source code.
 - _Economic/Financial Analysts_: one hour training and prior experience with command line statistical analysis tools and/or script programming (Stata, MATLAB, R, etc.).
 These users should be able to assist the developer during the publishing process (by manually modifying numbers or text contained in a pre-structured PBOML document).
 - _Junior Developer_: advanced training, able to manipulate an entire document based on the documentation and involving analysts in the review/publishing process.

-PBOML stands in contrast to other alternative formats that are more difficult to operate without extensive training, such as LaTeX.
+PBOML stands in contrast to other alternative formats that are more difficult or impossible to operate without extensive training, such as LaTeX.

 ## Human and machine readable